aws-solutions-library-samples/guidance-for-workforce-management-using-amazon-bedrock/README.md

 ### Supported Regions

-This solution must be deployed in the US East 1 (N. Virginia) region because the Amazon Nova Sonic speech-to-speech model is only available there.
+This solution must be deployed in a region in which the Amazon Nova Sonic 2 speech to speech model is available.

 ## Deployment Steps